Andrea Gill (artist)

 Andrea Gill (born 1948) is an American ceramist.

+Biography

 Gill was born in Newark, New Jersey.
 She studied at the Rhode Island School of Design, where she received a BFA degree.
-In 1976 she received an MFA degree from the New York College of Ceramics at Alfred University.
+She studied at Kansas City Art Institute.
+In 1976 she received an MFA degree from the New York State College of Ceramics at Alfred University.

+She taught at NY State College of Ceramics at Alfred University.

-Her work is included in the collections of the Smithsonian American Art Museum, and the Museum of Fine Arts, Houston.
+Her work is included in the collections of the Nora Eccles Harrison Museum of Artt, Philadelphia Museum of Art, Smithsonian American Art Museum, Victoria and Albert Museum, and the Museum of Fine Arts, Houston.